Mary-Woo Sims

-Mary-Woo Sims (沈明麗) is a social justice activist.
+Mary-Woo Sims (沈明麗) is a social justice activist and politician.
 Best known as a former chief commissioner of the British Columbia Human Rights Commission, Sims was also a candidate for the New Democratic Party in the electoral district of Port Moody—Westwood—Port Coquitlam in the 2006 federal election.

 Born in Hong Kong, Sims first came to Canada as a student in 1970.
 She became a Canadian citizen in 1978.

 A longtime community activist in both Vancouver and Toronto, Sims was associated with a significant number of non-governmental, union, government and non-profit human rights agencies and commissions.
 Sims was a founding member of the Women Against Violence Against Women or WAVAW Rape Crisis Centre in Vancouver.
 Sims participated in the BC Federation of Labour's Women's Rights Committee in the mid-1970s and helped write some of the early anti sexual harassment and affirmative action policies.
 During her career with the BC Telephone Company, now Telus, she was an active member of the Telecommunications Workers' Union.
 Sims' labour experience included work with the International Ladies Garment Workers' Union as a union organizer.

 Sims moved to Winnipeg to start a job with the Canadian Human Rights Commission and eventually moved to its Toronto office where she continued her labour activism becoming the president of her local with the Union of Solicitor General Employees.
 Before moving on to become the manager of human rights and employment equity with the then Municipality of Metropolitan Toronto or Metro Toronto, Sims was a service representative with the Public Service Alliance of Canada's office in Toronto.
 While at Metro Toronto, Sims helped draft the first AIDS in the Workplace Policy covering the treatment of employees and members of the public diagnosed with HIV/AIDS.
 She helped to develop leading and innovative policies and educational programs in human rights, employment equity and anti-harassment.
 Sims sat on consultation committees that helped to frame Ontario's Employment Equity Act.

 Sims' work in human and equality rights was recognized through appointments to the Premier of Ontario's Anti-Racism Advisory Committee, the Ontario Human Rights Commission's Board of Inquiry, the provincial pay equity tribunal, the Ontario Employment Equity Tribunal, and the Ontario Civilian Commission on Police Services.
 Before her government appointments, Sims was co-chair of the Campaign for Equal Families that fought for an omnibus bill that would recognize gay and lesbian partnerships and families in Ontario legislation.